jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

   (k) a proceeding to try the right of a person to hold public office.

 ### 23 Application of provisions relating to witnesses and contempt
-Sections 42, 43, and 165 (which relate to the power to deal with witnesses and contempt) apply to a proceeding before an Associate Judge in the same way as they apply to a proceeding before a High Court Judge.
+(1) Sections 42 and 43 (which relate to the power to deal with witnesses) apply to a proceeding before an Associate Judge in the same way as they apply to a proceeding before a High Court Judge.
+(2) Subpart 2 of Part 2 of the Contempt of Court Act 2019 (which relates to contempt) applies to a proceeding before an Associate Judge, and references in that subpart to a Judge include an Associate Judge.

 ### 24 No power to order committal, attachment, or arrest
 (1) An Associate Judge does not have power to make an order for the committal, attachment, or arrest of a person.